 E.ON Next prefer customers to pay via monthly direct debit and customers get a discount for paying this way.
 Quarterly payments are not possible.

-A customer that believes that their monthly direct debit amount is wrong can contact E.ON Next to have the amount reviewed.
+A customer who believes that their monthly direct debit amount is wrong can contact E.ON Next to have the amount reviewed.

 There are no discounts for paperless billing, and E.ON Next are not prepared to accept new customers on pre-payment accounts.